jlam55555/c99-compiler/README.md

     - identifiers in expressions now point to their symbol table entries, and throw an error if undeclared
     - implemented labels
+- 4/9/21: finishing assignments 3/4, beginning assignment 5
+    - allow void as (only) parameter in param list for function definition
+    - allow redeclaration of extern variables (need to check if types are compatible and create the strict intersection of the types)
+    - fix unions being printed as structs
+    - fix unnamed unions not being assigned a filename/lineno location
+    - implementing labels

 ---